Library stack: Library of Congress and the Snead system

-One of the Widener Library's ten stack tiers during construction.
-The stack above is partially visible, as floor panels were not yet installed.
+The lowest of Widener Library's ten stack levels during construction.
+Because floor panels had not yet been installed, the stack level above is also visible.

 The Thomas Jefferson Building of the Library of Congress was completed in 1897.
 This is where this type of book storage was first used.
 The engineer in charge of construction was Bernard Richardson Green.
 He made a number of alterations to the Gore Hall design, including the use of all-metal shelving.
 The contract was won by the Snead and Company Ironworks, which went on to install its standardized design in libraries around the country.
 Notable examples are the Widener Library at Harvard and the seven level stack supporting the Rose Reading Room of the New York Public Library.

 The Library of Congress bookstacks were designed and patented by Green.
 Although the structure was of cast iron, the shelves were made from strips of thin U section steel, designed to be as light as an equivalent pine shelf.
 The top surface of the U section was ground, polished and 'lacquered' (the constituents of the lacquer are not known).
 Green designed the stacks to be modular, able to be erected several stories high as a single freestanding structural entity incorporating staircases and floors, and even capable of supporting a roof structure.
 He designed the shelves so that they could adjust to book sizes using a simple lug system without the need for any bolts or fixings.
 Although the bookstacks were decorated and very simply embellished, they are of machine-age industrial design.